 Mule vs. Train - 13 Miles Out and Back

 Okay, so maybe this distance is more for runners than walkers.
 But, you can shorten the distance to whatever suits you since it’s an out-and-back.
 The Chesapeake and Ohio Canal Towpath, located within the C&O Canal National Historic Park, offers miles of breathtaking views and a pathway for discovering historical and natural treasures.
 This peaceful stretch of the trail is 6.6 miles from Brunswick to Point of Rocks; it is mostly flat, and the surface is Crush and Run gravel with a top layer of Stone Dust.
-Along the way you will see the Catoctin Aqueduct, Lockhouse 28, and The Lander House; three historic canal structures that play a part in the transportation history of Frederick County.
+Along the way, you will see the Catoctin Aqueduct, Lockhouse 28, and The Lander House; three historic canal structures that play a part in the transportation history of Frederick County.
 Be sure and treat yourself to a stop at Beans in the Belfry Meeting Place & Café.
-This coffeehouse is in a century old restored church building with a comfortable and friendly ambiance.
-Other not-to-be-missed spots in Brunswick are Towpath Creamery, Smoketown Brewing Station, and the Brunswick Heritage (Railroad) Museum.
+This coffeehouse is in a century-old restored church building with a comfortable and friendly ambiance.
+Other not-to-be-missed spots in Brunswick are Smoketown Brewing Station and the Brunswick Heritage (Railroad) Museum.

 Want to bring your dog along?
 No problem!
 Downtown Frederick is pet-friendly.
 The Frederick Visitor Center is one of many downtown establishments where you’ll find a water bowl outside for your dog, and you’re encouraged to bring your dog inside to have a look around.
-In 2017, Frederick was designated by Road Runners Club of America as a Runner Friendly Community.
-Businesses in the community have window decals indicating that they are runner friendly.
+In 2017, Frederick was designated by the Road Runners Club of America as a Runner Friendly Community.
+Businesses in the community have window decals indicating that they are runner-friendly.
 These businesses allow the use of restrooms, share their parking lot, and serve as a safe place to stop if there is unsuitable weather.
 Be sure to visit Charm City Run when shopping for running gear.
-Stop in and speak with their knowledgeable staff about the latest shoe technology or to stock up on hydration gels.
+Stop in and speak with their knowledgeable staff about the latest shoe technology or stock up on hydration gels.
 Charm City Run also has group runs that depart from their store location on a weekly basis.
 Whether you’re a local or a frequent visitor to Frederick County, you may want to consider a membership with the Frederick Steeplechasers.
 The Steeps, who get their name from the famous “clustered spires” of historic Downtown Frederick, is a local running club that has weekly scheduled runs and other fun benefits for runners to enjoy.

 Races In Frederick County